ttwebagency/developer/javascript.md

 ## Modules
 A module is a piece of code in a file that we can call and use from other files.
 Both `CommonJS` and `ESModules (ESM)` are two examples of widely used module types.

+The `ES6 (ECMAScript 2015)` specification introduced `modules` to the JavaScript language.
+This allowed the use of `import` and `export` statements.

+Modules are automatically interpreted in `strict mode`.

 ### CommonJS
 CommonJS is a standard used to implement modules in JavaScript from a project developed by Kevin Dangoor at Mozilla in 2009.
 This was for use in Node projects where Node only supported `CommonJS` at the time, but Node can also now support `ESModules (ESM)` which is a more modern approach.